SimonLeigh/couchbase-mobile-portal/md-docs/ready/installation/net.md

 ## Using a build from the CI Server

 This section describes how to use a build of Couchbase Lite .NET from the CI server.
-This is usually recommended if you are testing a fix you reported on the issue tracker or to run developer preview versions.
+This is usually recommended if you are testing a fix you reported on the issue tracker.

 1. Select a build from the CI server directory [http://latestbuilds.hq.couchbase.com/couchbase-lite-net/](http://latestbuilds.hq.couchbase.com/couchbase-lite-net/).
 2. Download all the `.nupkg` files to a folder on your machine.